dshifflet/PeerJS_PlanningPoker/readme.md

 * THIS IS A WORK IN PROGRESS *

 ## Usage
-* Get an apiKey from http://www.peerjs.com
+* Host it somewhere.
-* Host it somewhere
+* Or download it and node start or nodemon
-* then to get to it, http://www.yourhost.com/index.html?apikey=yourKey
+* It will host the PeerJs and the static stuff via Express

-## TODO
+##PROBLEMS
-Need to clean up case of names and ids.
-Also some dry todos.
+* Only works right with Firefox and Chrome
-Really only works well in Firefox.
-In Chrome if you change tabs, it basically stops getting the messages.
+* If using Chrome keep the game in it's own window.
+No neighbor tabs.
+If you change focus to tab in the same window the game is hosted in, you will not get updates.

 ## What it looks like
 ![alt text](https://raw.githubusercontent.com/dshifflet/PeerJS_PlanningPoker/master/imgs/screenshot.png "Example Screen Shot")